pact-foundation/docs.pact.io/website/docs/pact_broker/configuration/features.md

 ## Running the broker behind a reverse proxy

-If the pact broker is setup behind a reverse proxy then there are a few headers that must be forwarded on for the indexes to be generated with the correct base URLs.
+If the pact broker is setup behind a reverse proxy then there are a few headers that must be set for the hypermedia links in the JSON resources to be generated with the correct base URLs.
 The required headers to be sent depend on the proxy configuration.
 For example if the reverse proxy is configured to forward from [https://broker.example.com](https://broker.example.com) -&gt; [http://internal.broker](http://internal.broker) then X-Forwarded-Host, X-Forwarded-Port and X-Forwarded-Ssl or X-Forwarded-Scheme would need to set in the nginx configuration.

 * **X-Forwarded-Scheme**